HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 How items are removed from the project by the <strong>Child Item Synchronization</strong> settings are controlled by a project configuration setting on the Build property tab.
 </p>
 <p>
 The <strong>Recursive Deploy Action</strong> setting determines the action TDS will take when an item should be removed.
 The default setting is to take no action, which effectively disables this feature.
-The recommended setting is “Move the item to the Sitecore Recycle Bin”, which allows developers to easily recover from problems with these settings.
+The recommended setting is "Move the item to the Sitecore Recycle Bin", which allows developers to easily recover from problems with these settings.
 </p>
 <p>
 It is recommended that the Sitecore databases are backed up before beginning any deployment regardless of the <strong>Recursive Deploy Action</strong> setting.